-Mississaugas of the Credit First Nation responded to the notice of Virtual Consultation Event acknowledging receipt of the email as described in Section 8.1.5.3.
+Mississaugas of the Credit First Nation responded to the notice of Virtual Consultation Event acknowledging receipt of the email.
+A copy of this correspondence is provided in Volume III Appendix E5.

 8.1.4 Other Engagement

 During this ToR the CLC have been advised of ongoing activities and their opinions solicited as and when appropriate.
 When this EA project has been discussed it has been included in the CLC presentation material as included in Volume III Appendix F1.
 No specific feedback regarding the Quarry Landfill expansion EA has been received during these meetings.